Justin-Insight/mymindteam.com/content/transform/_index.md

         image_alt:
     - heading: At <span class="underline underline--accent">work</span>
       body: >-
-        - Knowledge of the best working styles and tactics for your mind.
+        * Know the best working styles and tactics for your mind.

-        - Improvement of executive functioning skills like time management, prioritization and concentration.
+        * Improve executive functioning skills like time management, prioritization and concentration.

-        - Implementation of work accommodations established with your employer.
+        * Implement work accommodations established with your employer.

-        - Confidence in personal strengths and abilities.
+        * Grow confidence in personal strengths and abilities.
       text_column_left: true
       text_column_right: false
       image: